nebari-dev/nebari/docs/source/02_get_started/02_setup.md

-QHub uses GitHub Actions to enable [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) and trigger the CI/CD checks on the configuration file that automatically generates the Terraform modules for the deployment infrastructure.
+QHub uses GitHub Actions to enable [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) and trigger the CI/CD checks on the configuration file that automatically generates the deployment modules for the infrastructure.
 To do that, it will be necessary to set the GitHub username and token as environment variables.
 First create a github personal access token via [these